pexip/pexip-mattermost-plugin/README.md

 git clone --depth 1 https://github.com/pexip/pexip-matermost-plugin com.pexip.pexip-video-connect
 ```

-To compile this plugin you will need node v18 and npm v8.
-This is very important.
-If you use another version of node, you will find some compatibility problems between packages.
+To compile this plugin you will need **node v18** and **npm v8**.
+This is important, because if you use another version of node, you will find some compatibility problems between packages.

 You can download and install nvm to manage your node versions by following the instructions [here](https://github.com/nvm-sh/nvm).
 Once you've setup the project simply run `nvm i` within the root folder to use the suggested version of node.

-For compiling the server part you will need to have `Go` installed in your system.
+For compiling the server part you will need to have **Go** installed in your system.
 You can check how install it in the [Go docs](https://go.dev/doc/install).

-Build the plugin:
+Build the plugin, you only have to run the following command:

 ```bash
 make
 ```

-This will produce a single plugin file (with support for multiple architectures) for upload to your Mattermost server:
+This will produce a single plugin file (with support for amd64 architecture) for upload to your Mattermost server:

 ```bash
 dist/com.pexip.pexip-video-connect-<version>.tar.gz